gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 only relevant operators matter.
 Irrelevant operators vanish.

-This explains universality —
+This explains universality:
-why different microscopic systems show identical large-scale behavior:
+why different microscopic systems show identical large-scale behavior.

 **Different systems with different microscopic details flow to the same IR fixed point.**

-The Ising model, the liquid-gas transition, certain polymer systems — all belong to the same **universality class.**
+The Ising model, the liquid-gas transition, certain polymer systems, all belong to the same **universality class.**

 Their critical exponents are identical: